 Configure cloud providers

-This page details how to configure Kubernetes for YugabyteDB clusters using the YugaWare Admin Console.
-If no cloud providers are configured in YugaWare yet, the main Dashboard page highlights the need to configure at least one cloud provider.
+This page details how to configure Kubernetes for YugabyteDB universes using the Yugabyte Platform.
+If no cloud providers are configured in the YugabyteDB Admin Console yet, the main Dashboard page highlights the need to configure at least one cloud provider.

-If you plan to run YugabyteDB nodes on Kubernetes, all you need to provide on YugaWare UI is your cloud provider credentials.
-YugaWare will use those credentials to automatically provision and de-provision instances that run Yugabyte.
+If you plan to run YugabyteDB nodes on Kubernetes, all you need to provide in the YugabyteDB Admin Console is your cloud provider credentials.
+The Yugabyte Platform will use those credentials to automatically provision and de-provision instances that run Yugabyte.
 An 'instance' for YugabyteDB includes a compute instance as well as local or remote disk storage attached to the compute instance.

 Configure Kubernetes credentials